 A: Each Pew fellow is awarded a $150,000 grant, allocated over three years, to complete a research project that produces new data, knowledge, or methods to advance the protection and sustainable use of the world’s oceans.

 Annual meetings and other events provide awardees with opportunities to exchange knowledge and collaborate with other fellows and program alumni.
-These activities support the development of strong professional networks and help Pew fellows strengthen their skills in designing research to inform resource management and connecting their work to conservation decision-making.
+These activities support the development of strong professional networks and help Pew fellows strengthen their skills both in designing research to inform resource management and in connecting their work to conservation decision-making.

 A: Application for the Pew marine fellowship is by invitation only; candidates must be nominated to apply.

 Each year, Pew selects a group of experts in marine science and conservation to nominate outstanding individuals working on ocean conservation issues.
 The program then invites qualified nominees to submit an application outlining their credentials and proposing a three-year research project.